davidbonham/viewer/README.md

 The script requires ``tkinter``, the python interface to Tcl/Tk and ``Pillow``, the fork of PIL, the python image library.

-> The Python Imaging Library (PIL) is
+The Python Imaging Library (PIL) is:

->
->    Copyright © 1997-2011 by Secret Labs AB
+    Copyright © 1997-2011 by Secret Labs AB
->    Copyright © 1995-2011 by Fredrik Lundh
+    Copyright © 1995-2011 by Fredrik Lundh

->
-> Pillow is the friendly PIL fork.
-It is
+ Pillow is the friendly PIL fork.
+It is:

->
->    Copyright © 2010-2022 by Alex Clark and contributors
+    Copyright © 2010-2022 by Alex Clark and contributors